halftermeyer/neo4j-7g-healthcare-pro-fraud-detection/README.md

 ### Demo & Dataset Background

 This is a synthetic Dataset, created as a Demo to address insurance companies (French).It contains data about Healthcare Professionals and the way they interact between each other, and with their patients (_Beneficiary_ in the Insurance Company perspective).< br / >
-The Dataset is built from a KNN Graph of users using Euclidian Distance between their GPS coordinate.< br / >
+The Dataset is built from a KNN Graph of users using Euclidian Distance between their GPS coordinate.<br/>
 The probability of an interaction between nodes of the network decreases with the distance.< br / >
 If there's a need to dive deep in how the graph is built, you can rebuilt the Graph with [this material](./ingestion/).